Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: FAB decision-theoretic framework

 To illustrate the application of the FAB approach, consider the Gaussian likelihood case $Y \mid \theta \sim \Normal(\theta, \sigma^2)$, where $\sigma^2$ is known.
-If one believes that $\theta$ is likely to be close to zero, they may wish to apply FAB under a Gaussian prior $\pi = \Normal(0, \tau^2)$, for some $\tau > 0$. \cref{fig:fab_gaussian_gaussian} compares the resulting FAB-CRs with the standard $z$-interval for the mean of a Gaussian likelihood with known variance, which is given by $y \pm \sigma \Phi^{-1}(1-\alpha/2)$, where $\Phi^{-1}$ is the quantile function of a standard normal random variable.
+If one believes that $\theta$ is likely to be close to zero, they may wish to apply FAB under a Gaussian prior $\pi = \Normal(0, \tau^2)$, for some $\tau > 0$. \Cref{fig:fab_gaussian_gaussian} compares the resulting FAB-CRs with the standard $z$-interval for the mean of a Gaussian likelihood with known variance, which is given by $y \pm \sigma \Phi^{-1}(1-\alpha/2)$, where $\Phi^{-1}$ is the quantile function of a standard normal random variable.

 As desired, the FAB-CRs achieve smaller volume than the standard interval when $y$ is close to zero, and the gain in efficiency around the origin is controlled by the choice of $\tau$.
-However, while FAB-CRs have correct frequentist coverage, their volume under the Gaussian prior grows unbounded as the disagreement between the prior and observed data increases, i.e.~$\vol(\CR(y))\to \infty$ as $|y|\to\infty$.
-That is, in general, FAB may result in a CR whose volume is not uniformly bounded, which may be undesirable in practice, as noted in the introduction. \looseness=-1
+However, while FAB-CRs have correct frequentist coverage, their volume under the Gaussian prior grows without bound as the disagreement between the prior and observed data increases, i.e., $\vol(\CR(y))\to \infty$ as $|y|\to\infty$.
+That is, in general, FAB may result in a CR whose volume is not uniformly bounded, which may be undesirable in practice, as noted in \cref{sec:introduction}.

 \paragraph*{Focal point estimator.} The construction of valid confidence regions for parameters of interest is deeply rooted in the statistical estimation of the same quantities.
 For instance, many standard CLT-based confidence intervals follow from the asymptotic normality of the corresponding maximum likelihood estimator, which is then contained in the resulting interval at all confidence levels $(1 - \alpha)$, thereby representing its \textit{focal point}.
-More formally, the focal point of a nested CR procedure $\CR$ may be uniquely defined as the only point that is contained in $\CR(y)$ for all confidence levels $(1 - \alpha)$ when $\CR$ concentrates around a single point as the error level $\alpha$ increases, i.e.~if $\lim_{\alpha\to 1}\vol(\CR(y))=0$.
-When a FAB-CR satisfies this property, we denote its focal point as the intersection of the nested closed confidence regions
+More formally, assume that the nested regions $\CR(y)$ concentrate around a single point as the error level $\alpha$ increases; for $d=1$, a sufficient condition is $\lim_{\alpha\to 1}\vol(\CR(y))=0$.
+When the latter holds for a FAB-CR, we denote its \textit{focal point} as the intersection of the nested closed confidence regions